Americans living in Italy

 Pros and cons of living in Italy

-But you might also face some challenges too.
+However, no place is perfect.
+You may also face some challenges.
 This includes adapting to extreme weather patterns in parts of the country, finding a job, learning Italian, and dealing with culture shock.
 There’s also high unemployment and it’s important to note that English is not widely-spoken.

 Health insurance in Italy

 Italy has an excellent health care system that’s extremely affordable compared to the United States.
-However, care is considered better in the northern part of the country compared to the system in the south.
+However, care can vary depending on the region of the country.
+Generally speaking, healthcare is considered better in the northern part of the country compared to the system in the south.

 Can U.S citizens retire in Italy?